aliyun/aliyun-log-flume/README.md

 agent.sources.slssource.channels = memoryChannel
 agent.sinks.hdfssink.channel = memoryChannel
 ```
+NOTE: For HDFS sink, we need to download HDFS libraries from https://hadoop.apache.org/releases.html , the latest version is 3.1.2, after extracted it, copy all libraries under hadoop-{hadoop-version}/share/hadoop/common and hadoop-{hadoop-version}/share/hadoop/common/lib to apache-flume-1.9.0-bin/lib , this libraries are required by HDFS sink.

 ### Start Flume
 After the configuration file is created, run the following command under apache-flume-1.9.0-bin: